 While one type of blockchain might back Bitcoin, others might support other cryptocurrencies like Ethereum, Ripple, etc.

 What is important to remember is that blockchain is just like a ledger- it only keeps a record of the transactions.
-In its entirety, this is the ledger that is backing cryptocurrencies and ensures that transactions are safe, not repetitive and are transparent.
+In its entirety, this is the ledger that is backing cryptocurrencies and ensures that transactions are safe, not repetitive and transparent.

 Blockchain cannot store any ‘files’.
 It only contains a code for the transaction that took place.